FlinnTiddy1/FlinnTiddy1.github.io.old/_posts/2019-05-23-Research-Leaflet-Maps.markdown

 categories: jekyll update
 ---

 After a quick chat with Adon he wanted me to research and look into map alternatives like Leaflet.
 I began looking online for resources to start implementation of a new map service but quickly found leaflet for react native was lacking on documentation online and people warned against it.
 I didn't take their advice and pushed forward to try and getting it working in Taking Steps.
 I found tutorial from a github user called Reggie3 and began importing the react native modules using npm.
-Working through the tutorial I struggled to get anything functioning properly and couldn't refer to any of resources because this was the only one I found after a solid hours of googling.
+Working through the tutorial I struggled to get anything functioning properly and couldn't refer to any of resources because this was the only one I found after hours of googling.

 React-Native-Maps using Google's API is a wiser decision for our map component in Taking Steps.